mevdschee/php-crud-api/README.md

 ## Installation

 This is a single file application!
-Upload "api.php" somewhere and enjoy!
+Upload "`api.php`" somewhere and enjoy!

 For local development you may run PHP's built-in web server: